natalieagus/2025-game-jam-template/readme.md

 - **Grounding the Player**: The environment provides strong visual cues to help players understand mechanics naturally.
 - **Meaningful Choices**: Players must decide between fighting stronger enemies for rewards or avoiding them for safety.
 - **Player Empathy**: The story and mechanics are designed to create an emotional connection with the character.

+## Credits

+Please credit any work (art form, ideas, etc) you use in this exam.